antononcube/SystemModeling/Projects/Pets-retail-dynamics/Documents/Pets-licensing-data-analysis.md

 ## Pareto principle adherence

-In this section we apply to the Pareto principle statistic in order to see does the Pareto principle manifests over the different columns of the pet licensing data.
+In this section we apply the Pareto principle statistic in order to see does the Pareto principle manifests over the different columns of the pet licensing data.

 ### Breeds

 We see a typical Pareto principle adherence for both dog breeds and cat breeds.
 For example, $20$% of the dog breeds correspond to $80$% of all registered dogs.

-Note the number of unique cat breeds is 4 times smaller than the number of unique dog breeds.
+Note that the number of unique cat breeds is 4 times smaller than the number of unique dog breeds.

 ```mathematica
 focusColumnName="Primary Breed";